iconindicators/appindicators/README.md

 #TODO Check if Geany will accept $HOME

-Ensure `indicatortest` runs in a terminal from source as per the earlier section.
+Ensure `indicatortest` runs in a terminal from source as per the earlier section and `venv_run` is created.

 Assuming the source code is located in `/home/bernard/Programming/Indicators`, create the project et al: